rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

 annotation class JsonExclude
 ```

 The `@Target` meta-annotation specifies the types of elements to which the annotation can be applied.
 If you don’t use it, the annotation will be applicable to all declarations.
-That wouldn’t make sense for JKid, because the library processes only property annotations.
+That wouldn't make sense for JKid, because the library processes only property annotations.

 The list of values of the `AnnotationTarget` enum gives the full range of possible targets for an annotation.
 It includes classes, files, functions, properties, property accessors, types, all expressions, and so on.
 You can declare multiple targets if you need to: `@Target(AnnotationTarget.CLASS, AnnotationTarget.METHOD)`.